-The short answer is yes.
+Is It Safe to Continue With a Vegan Diet While Pregnant?The short answer is yes.
 The American Dietetic Association recently revised their position about vegan and vegetarian diets during pregnancy stating that they are safe.
 However, when on a vegan diet, you have to make sure that you're making healthy choices when it comes to food to maximize its health benefits.

 A Word of CautionThere are many unhealthy vegans and vegetarians out there too.
 Eating pasta and bread with vegetables (and copious amounts of cheese for vegetarians) every day does not make up a healthy diet!
 I’ve seen many cases of unhealthy vegetarians in my practice over the years.

 Six Simple Rules to Get Pregnant on a Vegan DietHowever, if you can’t get pregnant on a regular meat and three veg diet, you should consider a healthy vegan diet.
 To be a healthy vegan you need to pay attention to your nutrient intake.
 To help you maximize the fertility benefits of going on a vegan fertility diet, you need to follow six simple rules:

-No vegetable protein source contains all the essential amino acids.
+1. Combine Your Protein Sources.No vegetable protein source contains all the essential amino acids.
 Therefore you need to combine them.
 Combining grains with nuts and seeds, or legumes make up complete protein.
 You need to ensure that every day you consume some legumes, grains, nuts and seeds.

 2. Supplement With Vitamin B12.To date, no vegetable source of usable B12 has been found.
 This is a crucial vitamin you mustn’t become deficient in — a vitamin B12 deficiency is associated with cardiovascular disease, neurological deficits, miscarriage and infertility.
 The solution – B12 supplements or injections.
 Unfortunately, that’s the name of the game, if you want to be vegan you need to supplement with B12.